dario-marvin/pendulum/README.md

 # pendulum

-These files go with the article *The crane operator's trick an other shenanigans with a pendulum*
+The following files go with the article *The crane operator's trick an other shenanigans with a pendulum*

 ## pendulum.py
 The file pendulum.py is a python module with several classes.
+## section2.ipynb
+Jupyter notebook that shows the physics in section 2 of the paper.
+## section3.ipynb
+Jupyter notebook that shows the physcis in section 3 of the paper.
+## section4.ipynb
+Jupyter notebook that shows the physics in section 4 of the paper.
+## section2.py
+Python script that shows the physics in section 2 of the paper.
+## section3.py
+Python script that shows the physics in section 3 of the paper.
+## section4.py
+Python script that shows the physics in section 4 of the paper.
+## supplemental_material.pdf
+More math on the torsion pendulum

+## Description of the classes in pendulum.py

 ### simplependulum
 The class simplependulum can be used to simulate a simple pendulum, the crane in the article.